Karen, Kenya: Cityscape

-Karen is a vibrant residential suburb characterized by big mansions, many trees, a tranquil atmosphere, and plush gardens this is due to the areas minimum acreage requirement for all homeowners.
-Karen is also home to an increasing number upscale restaurants, hotels, and malls such as The Hub and The Waterfront.
+Karen is a residential suburb characterised by large houses, tree cover, and low-density zoning.
+The area has minimum acreage requirements for residential development.

+It is also home to upscale restaurants, hotels, and shopping centres such as The Hub and The Waterfront.
 There is a branch of the Red Cross in Karen.

 Government

 The Karengata Association manages Karen and Langata.
-It was organized in 1940 and by 2010 it had begun to manage the area's infrastructure.
+It was organised in 1940 and by 2010 it had begun to manage local infrastructure.

 Demographics

-Karen is mainly populated by the wealthier demographic of Kenyans, as well as the political class.
+Karen is mainly populated by wealthier Kenyan households, members of the political class, and expatriates.

 Education

 The West Nairobi School is located in Karen.
-The current campus opened in 2000.

-The Nairobi Japanese School is located in the Lang'ata area, in proximity to Karen.
+The Nairobi Japanese School is located in the nearby Lang'ata area.

+Security incidents

+In 2012, Gerald Loughran, a British expatriate and former British Army soldier, and his wife were killed during an armed home invasion in Karen, Nairobi.
+In 2013, Edward Charles Loden, a former British Army officer, was shot dead during a robbery at a residential property in the Langata, Nairobi while visiting family.
+Loden was a British Army officer who served in the Parachute Regiment during Bloody Sunday in 1972.